holoplot/ravenna-fpga-drivers/README.md

 # Kernel driver modules for LAWO's Ravenna FPGA implementation

+This repository contains the kernel driver modules for LAWO's Ravenna FPGA implementation.

 ## IRQ

 This driver supports the IRQ mux.
-It supports th 16bit and 32bit versions and offers as many IRQs as the register width.
+It supports the 16bit and 32bit variants and offers as many IRQs as the register width.
+All other drivers in this project are connected to one of the IRQ muxes.

 ### DTS properties